ecalder6/azure-gaming/README.md

 ### Setup Steam
 Steam is automatically installed and set to launch at startup.
 Once logged in, install your games through Steam on the VM.
 Unfortunately, Steam no longer allows interaction-free installation from local machine.

 You could either install a game to your system drive (managed disk) or a temporary drive.
 The temporary drive has faster speeds, but you lose all your data after deallocating a VM.
-You will have to re-install your games everytime you stop and start your VM if you choose to install on the temporary drive.
+You will have to re-install your games every time you stop and start your VM if you choose to install on the temporary drive.
 See [Q & A](#q--a) for more.

-Make sure to limit the bandwidth of your local steam client to 30 MBits (50 if you don't mind the extra data cost).
+Make sure to limit the bandwidth of your local steam client to 30 Mbits (50 if you don't mind the extra data cost).
 You can do so through settings -> In-Home Streaming -> Advanced client options.

 ### Game!
 Close the remote desktop connection using the shortcut C:\disconnect.lnk and enjoy some cloud gaming!

 You can toggle streaming stats display with F6.

-#### I Want To Manually Deploy My VM
+#### I Want to Manually Deploy My VM
-You could manually deploy your VM through Azure portal, powershell, or Azure CLI.
-Note that a low prioirty VM has exist in a virtual machine scale set.
+You could manually deploy your VM through Azure portal, PowerShell, or Azure CLI.
+Note that a low priority VM has exist in a virtual machine scale set.

 1. Deploy a NV6 size VM through the azure portal(see [this guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html) for instructions).
 For low priority VM, checkout [this documentation](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-low-priority) and [this reddit thread](https://www.reddit.com/r/cloudygamer/comments/8fu2d0/azure_pricing_update/).
 2. Remote desktop into your Azure VM instance.
-3. Launch powershell (click on the Windows key in the bottom-left corner, type "powershell", and click on the app PowerShell).
+3. Launch PowerShell (click on the Windows key in the bottom-left corner, type "powershell", and click on the app PowerShell).
 3. Download https://github.com/ecalder6/azure-gaming/blob/master/setup.ps1.
 You could download this onto your local machine and paste it through remote desktop.
 4. Navigate to the directory containing setup.ps1 in PowerShell and execute
 ```powershell